What to Do If Your Lender Does Not Acknowledge Your PCP Complaint

 The current lack of responses sits within a wider regulatory context.

 The scandal of mis-selling of car finance has triggered one of the largest volumes of consumer complaints the UK financial system has ever seen.
-Since 2024, lenders have been dealing with a surge of PCP claims and wider car finance claims linked to commission disclosure and fairness concerns.
+Since 2024, lenders have been dealing with a surge of PCP claims and wider car finance compensation claims linked to commission disclosure and fairness concerns.

 At the same time, the FCA has extended the pause on complaint handling for in-scope motor finance cases [1].
 This pause now runs until 31 May 2026.